DhabiaKM/Alt-Realities-Final-Project/docs/index.md

     - Once the Messages are done playing, the characters disappear and the dialogue screen appears.
 The user makes their choice.

 **Implementation**
 There is no teleportation area, the user is stuck on an anchor in front of the table.
 The dialogue action and the animation of the characters was pretty similar to the first scene, except here we used nested coroutines to trigger the character's messages in order, one after the next.
-As soon as the button gets pressed by the user, the following coroutine is triggered:
+As soon as the button gets pressed by the user, the following coroutine is triggered (snippet from HologramControllerFinal.cs):

 ```markdown